Henrietta A. Bingham: Myrtle

 In two other departments of prose writing, newspaper correspondence and in story-telling for children, Bingham showed versatility.
-The charm and naturalness of both her stories and verses in the Myrtle a Universalist publication, during the period that she edited that juvenile, attracted the attention, and elicited the warm praise of hundreds of readers.
+The charm and naturalness of both her stories and verses in the Myrtle, a Universalist publication, during the period that she edited that juvenile, attracted the attention, and elicited the warm praise of hundreds of readers.

-Later life and death
+Personal life

+In the spring of 1866, she married Rev. Henry Bingham, of Columbus, Wisconsin, who died the following autumn.

 Representing Massachusetts, in October 1873, she was a member of the executive committee of the First Congress of the Association for the Advancement of Women.

 Bingham was enfeebled long before any outward sign appeared, but she persisted in her literary work until her strength was nearly spent, before she decided to go to the home of the parents of her husband, in Columbus, Wisconsin.
 She reached it March 12, 1875.
 No sudden change came, but a gradual decay commenced.
 Bingham grew weaker and weaker and died on February 18, 1877.